SongXueZhi/songxuezhi.github.io/_pages/about.md

 ---

  - 🔭  I am a PhD student in [Fudan University](https://www.fudan.edu.cn/en/) under the supervision of [Prof. Yijian Wu](https://dl.acm.org/profile/81310483038/publications?Role=author) and [Prof. Bihuan Chen](https://chenbihuan.github.io/), mentored by [Prof. Peng Xin](https://cspengxin.github.io/).
 I received a research intern invitation from National University of Singapore("NUS") in 2019, supervised by Prof. [Yun Lin](http://linyun.info/).
 I received my master degree in computer technology from [Donghua University](https://english.dhu.edu.cn/) in 2021.
- - 🌱  I currently major in software engineering and my research interests lie in root cause analysis and mining software bugs.
+ - 🌱  My research focuses on software quality assurance, particularly automated testing and defect analysis through static/dynamic program analysis and AI-driven approaches like large language models (LLMs).

 ### News
+- [2024/11/04] ⚡I've joined ByteDance as an LLM Algorithm Intern!
-- [2024/03/02] ⚡ Our paper "C2D2: Extracting Critical Changes for Real-World Bugs with Dependency-Sensitive Delta Debugging" is accepted by ISSTA'24.
+- [2024/03/02] ⚡Our paper "C2D2: Extracting Critical Changes for Real-World Bugs with Dependency-Sensitive Delta Debugging" is accepted by ISSTA'24.
-- [2023/08/15] ⚡ Our paper "BugMiner: Automating Precise Bug Dataset Construction by Code Evolution History Mining" is accepted by ASE'23(Industry Challenge Track)
+- [2023/08/15]  Our paper "BugMiner: Automating Precise Bug Dataset Construction by Code Evolution History Mining" is accepted by ASE'23(Industry Challenge Track)
 - [2023/06/24]  Our paper "An Empirical Study on Fault Diagnosisa in Robotic Systems" is accepted by ICSME'23
 - [2023/06/24] Our paper "Characterizing the Complexity and Its Impact on Testing in ML-Enabled Systems - A Case Study on Rasa"is accepted by ICSME'23, Congratulations to [Junming Cao](https://jamescao2048.github.io/).
 - [2022/08/12] Our paper "RegMiner: Mining Replicable Regression Dataset from Code Repositories" is accepted by FSE'22(Demonstration Track).